 For the Flyers it was a sort of validation that the vast organizational changes made the previous offseason -- Bobby Clarke's retirement to become Bob Clarke, the GM, Mike Keenan brought in as head coach, and a veritable infusion of a fountain of youth that saw rookies Rick Tocchet, Peter Zezel, Murray Craven, and Derrick Smith as regular contributors for the youngest roster in the league (nicknamed the 'Broad Street Babes') -- had the franchise on the correct course moving forward.
 It also showed they could not only win in the regular season as in the past few years, but also in the postseason, as well.

-1997: Eric Lindros and John LeClair set up all three goals and Garth Snow stopped 24 shots -- including 12 of 13 in the third period -- to lead the Flyers to a 3-1 triumph over the New York Rangers at the First Union Center in Game 1 of the Eastern Conference Final.
+1997 -- Eric Lindros and John LeClair set up all three goals and Garth Snow stopped 24 shots -- including 12 of 13 in the third period -- to lead the Flyers to a 3-1 triumph over the New York Rangers at the CoreStates Center in Game 1 of the Eastern Conference Final.

 Dainius Zubrus and Janne Niinimaa staked Philadelphia to a 2-0 lead in the first 4:39 of play, and Eric Desjardins added an insurance goal in the third period.

-Luc Robitaille spoiled Snow's shutout bid with just 10 seconds remaining in the contest.
+Luc Robitaille ruined Snow's bid for his first-ever postseason shutout with just 10 seconds remaining in the contest.

-2000: Rick Tocchet and Daymond Langkow each scored within a 52-second span early in the third period to rally the Flyers to a 4-3 come-from-behind victory over the New Jersey Devils in Game 2 of the Eastern Conference Final.
+2000: Rick Tocchet and Daymond Langkow each scored within a 52-second span early in the third period to rally the Flyers to a 4-3 come-from-behind victory over the New Jersey Devils in Game 2 at the First Union Center of the Eastern Conference Final.

 Philly had been thoroughly dominated by the Devils in Game 1, and the team knew they couldn't afford to drop both games on home ice to start the series as they had in the previous round against the Pittsburgh Penguins.
 Tocchet got the ball rolling in the right direction just 1:38 into the contest, digging the rebound of an Adam Burt point shot away from Martin Brodeur, kicking the puck across the crease, and batting it into the net as he was being hit.